Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction.rst

     Functions are one of fundamental programming elements.
 They allow to build complex programs while reducing code duplication.
 In practice, almost every function calls other functions forming deep chains of code reuse.

+..

+    What if I really want to return multiple objects?
+I can imagine various situations where some computation could produce multiple results.

+Functions by their core definition always return a single object.
+The trick is that the object can be of any type.

+- In mathematics, a function can return a complex number or a matrix.
+These can hold multiple numbers.
+- In programming, a function can return an object of user-defined type.
+Such type can consist of multiple other types.

+..
+TODO structs when?

 Syntax
 ######